mfcsorg/mfcs-memory/README.md

 pip install sentence-transformers
 ```

-Note: The default embedding model is `BAAI/bge-large-zh-v1.5`.
+> **Note:** The default embedding model is `BAAI/bge-large-zh-v1.5`.
 You can change it in the configuration.

 ## Quick Start

-1. First, create a `.env` file and configure necessary environment variables:
+1. Create a `.env` file and configure necessary environment variables:

 ```env
 # MongoDB Configuration